-- demonstrate an understanding of dramatic languages - · apply literacy skills - · apply and structure dramatic languages - analyse how dramatic languages are used to create dramatic action and meaning - interpret purpose, context and text to communicate dramatic meaning - manipulate dramatic languages to create dramatic action and meaning - evaluate and justify the use of dramatic languages to communicate dramatic meaning - synthesise and argue a position about dramatic action and meaning.
+- demonstrate an understanding of dramatic languages - apply literacy skills - apply and structure dramatic languages - analyse how dramatic languages are used to create dramatic action and meaning - interpret purpose, context and text to communicate dramatic meaning - manipulate dramatic languages to create dramatic action and meaning - evaluate and justify the use of dramatic languages to communicate dramatic meaning - synthesise and argue a position about dramatic action and meaning.

 Unit 1 Unit 2 Unit 3 Unit 4

 Share Reflect Challenge Transform

-How does drama promote shared understandings of the human experience? • cultural inheritances of storytelling • oral history and emerging practices • a range of linear and non-linear forms · • How can we use drama to challenge our understanding of humanity? • Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre • associated conventions of styles and texts How can you transform dramatic practice? • Contemporary performance • associated conventions of styles and texts • inherited texts as stimulus
+How does drama promote shared understandings of the human experience? cultural inheritances of storytelling oral history and emerging practices a range of linear and non- linear forms How is drama shaped to reflect lived experience?
+Realism, including Magical Realism, Australian Gothic associated conventions of styles and texts How can we use drama to challenge our understanding of humanity?
+Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre associated conventions of styles and texts ,